To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-You may have heard that dogs only see the world in black and white and shades of gray.
+You may have heard that dogs only see the world in black, white, and shades of gray.
 This was the accepted belief for years.
 But that thinking is in the past.
 Research has shed some fascinating light on how dogs see color and how their color vision differs from humans.
+While dogs can see color, they cannot see all of them the same way humans can.

 Can Dogs See Color?

-Yes, dogs can see color but not the same way as people do.
+Yes, dogs can see color, but not in the same way as people do.
 Research has found that dogs don’t see as many colors as humans, and they don’t see colors as brightly as we do.
 How do dogs see the world?
-Unfortunately, it’s not nearly as vibrant as we see it, but dogs certainly don’t live in a black and white world.
+Unfortunately, it’s not nearly as vibrant as we see it, but dogs certainly don’t live in a black-and-white world.

 Are Dogs Color Blind?

-Dogs do have a form of color blindness, just as some humans are color blind.
+Dogs do have a form of color blindness, or reduced color perception, just as some humans are color blind.
 Dogs’ color vision is most similar to humans who are red-green color blind.
-Are all dogs color blind?
+Are all dogs color-blind?
 Yes, unlike humans, all dogs have a form of color blindness.
+This does not mean they don’t have any color perception.
+Dogs can see some color, just not in the same way humans do.

 How Do Dogs See Color?